bitwes/Gut/documentation/docs/Doubles.md

   * Do nothing (unless stubbed).
   * Will return `null` (unless stubbed).
   * __All__ parameters are defaulted to `null`, even if they did not have a default value originally.
 You can stub parameter defaults (see [Stubbing](Stubbing)).
-* Methods defined in any Godot super class (such as `Node` or `Control`) are not altered unless those methods have been overridden.
-This is overridable by changing the [Double-Strategy](Double-Strategy).
 * Inner Classes of the source are not doubled and will retain their functionality.
 * You can double Inner Classes, but it requires an extra step.
 See the Inner Class section below.
 * If your `_init` method has required parameters you must [stub](Stubbing) default values before trying to `double` the object.